davorminchorov/job-aggregator/README.md

 # JobNexus.tech

 JobNexus.tech is a modern job board platform built with Laravel, Livewire, and Filament Admin.
-It provides a clean and intuitive interface for browsing job positions across different categories.
+It provides a clean and intuitive interface for browsing job positions across different categories and companies.

 ## Features

+### For Job Seekers
-- 🔍 Advanced job search with filters
+- 🔍 Advanced job search with filters for title, location, and salary
-- 🏷️ Category-based job browsing
+- 🏷️ Category-based job browsing with sorting options
-- 🏢 Company profiles with logos
+- 🏢 Detailed company profiles with information about size, industry, and open positions
+- 📱 Mobile-friendly responsive design
-- 🌓 Dark mode support
+- 🌓 Dark mode support for comfortable viewing
-- 📱 Responsive design
+- 💼 Easy application process (coming soon)

+### For Companies
+- ✨ Beautiful company profiles with logos and detailed information
+- 📊 Track job posting performance
+- 📝 Easy job posting management
+- 🎯 Targeted candidate reach

+### For Administrators
-- 🔐 Admin panel for content management
+- 🔐 Secure admin panel powered by Filament
+- 📊 Dashboard with key metrics
+- 👥 User management with roles and permissions
+- 🏷️ Category and tag management
+- 🔍 Advanced filtering and search capabilities

 ## Tech Stack

+- **Backend**
   - PHP 8.4+
   - Laravel 11
   - MySQL 8.0+
   - Redis 7.0+

+- **Frontend**
-- Livewire 3
+  - Livewire 3 for dynamic interfaces
+  - TailwindCSS 3 for styling
+  - Alpine.js 3 for JavaScript interactions
+  - Heroicons for beautiful icons

+- **Admin Panel**
   - Filament 3
-- TailwindCSS 3
-- Alpine.js 3
+  - Spatie Permissions for access control

 ## Requirements